apache/dolphinscheduler-website/docs/en-us/release/faq.md

 ## Q: pip install kazoo This installation gives an error.
 Is it necessary to install?

-A: This is the python connection Zookeeper needs to use, must be installed
+A: This is the python connection Zookeeper needs to use, it is used to delete the master/worker temporary node info in the Zookeeper. so you can ignore error if it's your first install. after version 1.3.0, kazoo is not been needed, we use program to replace what kazoo done

 ---

 ## Q: How to specify the machine running task

-A: Use **the administrator** to create a Worker group, **specify the Worker group** when the **process definition starts**, or **specify the Worker group on the task node**.
-If not specified, use Default, **Default is to select one of all the workers in the cluster to use for task submission and execution.**
+A: version 1.2 and berfore, Use **the administrator** to create a Worker group, **specify the Worker group** when the **process definition starts**, or **specify the Worker group on the task node**.
+If not specified, use Default, **Default is to select one of all the workers in the cluster to use for task submission and execution.** version 1.3, you can set worker group for the worker

 ---